DevExpress-Examples/asp-net-web-forms-grid-store-focused-row-in-cookies/Readme.md

 <!-- run online end -->

 [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) does not save a focused row in cookies.
-This example demonstrates how to save and restore a focused row index to cookies manually.
+This example demonstrates how to save and restore a focused row index to cookies.

 ```js
 function OnFocusedRowChanged(s, e) {